LouisMazel/maz-ui/packages/changelogen-monorepo/README.md

 - 🔐 2FA/OTP support for npm publishing
 - 🎛️ Custom registry support (private registries, GitHub Packages, etc.)

-## ⚠️ Warning

-The `independent` mode has not been fully tested.
-Use `--dry-run` before any command to preview what will happen.

 ## 📦 Installation

 ```bash